 You will go home on the same day as your surgery.
 Your doctor will give you an eye patch to wear for about 1 to 4 days.

 Your doctor will prescribe eye drops to help your eye heal and prevent infection and rejection.

-Often glasses or contact lenses may be needed to achieve the best vision.
+You may need glasses or contact lenses to achieve the best vision.
 Laser vision correction may be an option if you have nearsightedness, farsightedness, or astigmatism after the transplant has fully healed.

 Keratoplasty; Penetrating keratoplasty

 Chow J, Kim T. Penetrating and lamellar keratoplasty.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 6, chap 26.